Krishnaben Khakhrawala

-Krishnaben Khakrawala is an Indian television series that premiered on Sony TV on 29 November 2010.
+Krishnaben Khakhrawala is an Indian television series that premiered on Sony TV on 29 November 2010.
 The series is produced by Neela Tele Films.

-It ended on 29 September 2011 because of low ratings.
+The show ended on 29 September 2011, reportedly due to low ratings.

 Plot

 Krishnaben Khakhrawala's story is based on the Khakhra of Krishnaben.
 People like and love Krishnaben more than her Khakhras.
 She is about 45 years old, and is an icon for the common man.
 Her energy, hard work and her image of an ideal mother is recognized by people in this region.
 She is a sensitive business woman also.

 Life of Krishnaben has been a mixed bag of joy and pain but Krishnaben has taken everything in her stride to become what she is today.
 Krishnaben's husband, Ravi died within 12 years of their marriage.
 Krishnaben took responsibility of her 3 sons-10 years old Ilesh, 9 years old Nilay, 7 years old twins Uday and a daughter – Divya very carefully.
 Krishnaben raised the children and faced life with a lively and undying spirit.
 She is also a loving, caring and religious woman.
 She has principle, positive thinking and a strong will.

 Even though Krishnaben is a widow, she dresses up well for her children's sake.
 The story of Krishnaben Khakhrawala on Sony TV begins at a point when, the children want their mother to stop working hard by selling snacks and live peacefully and relax with them.
 Krishnaben also respects her children's demand.
 She had sacrificed her life, working hard day and night for her children in this serial.
 She had taught them good values.